mattiasoldani/anaKrys/README.md

 #### **INPUT DATA AND SETTINGS**

 anaKrys data input stage exploits the [succolib](https://github.com/mattiasoldani/succolib) input tools; it supports sets of formatted text files (e.g. DAT files) and of [ROOT](https://root.cern.ch/) [tree](https://root.cern.ch/doc/master/classTTree.html) files.
 Multiple filesets can be opened at a time, a fileset being a set of files coming from the same data taking run.
 In turn, each fileset can consist of multiple files.
-All the filenames must share the same format, differing only in one (optionally two) part(s): the part which unambiguously identifies the fileset, i.e. the run number and, in case of multiple files per fileset, the part that differentiates the names of the single files, usually a file number.
+All the filenames must share the same format, differing only in one (optionally two) part(s): the part which unambiguously identifies the fileset, i.e. the run ID and, in case of multiple files per fileset, the part that differentiates the names of the single files, usually a file ID.
 For example, the file list
 ```shell
 run000000_spill00001.dat
 run000000_spill00009.dat